friedrice0804/MTARSI_Classifier/README.md

 # Fighter aircrafts classifer using Django backend
-This is a simple fighter aircrafts classfier made with convolutional neural networks.
+This is a simple aircraft classfier made with convolutional neural networks.
 The CNN model itself is a pre-trained InceptionV3 architecture, and is commonly used for transfer learning of custom dataset.